srid/purescript-book-sources/chapter7.md

 This function is used to construct a value of type `Address` from three strings: a street name, a city, and a state.

-We can apply this function easily and see the result in `psci`:
+We can apply this function easily and see the result in PSCi:

 ```text
 > import Data.AddressBook